AnusreeKS/DBMS---MySQL/README.md

     Retrieve distinct records using the DISTINCT funtion.
     Used AS function to show alias names in the result.
     Logicl operators(AND, OR), Comparison operators(<,>,=), IN and BETWEEN operators and LIKE function were used to retrieve the required records from the table.

+## Assigment 5 - Grouping and Sorting

+This project involves working with two related tables: Country and Persons.
+The project showcases various SQL operations, such as table creation, data insertion, along with GROUP BY and ORDER BY functions for grouping and sorting of the records.

+### Summary of Commands

+    Created Population database with 2 tables Country and Persons Inserted 15 rows of relevant data.
+    Substring function was used to retrtieve a substring of specific length Used AS function to show alias names in the result.
+    Arithmetic functions such as MAX, MIN, COUNT,AVG etc were used to retirive the required records from the table.
+    LIMIT function was used to limit the number of records returned from a query.
+    GROUP BY function is used to group the records in the table according to the given condition.
+    ORDER BY function was used to sort the result of the query.
+    HAVING function is used filter the records in the table acoording to a givwen condition.